If you’re considering purchasing straight life insurance and want to understand the fundamentals, you’ve come to the right place.

 Let’s examine two real-life examples to understand how straight life insurance can be practically applied.

 Meet John, a 45-year-old small business owner who wanted to supplement his retirement plan.
-After consulting with his financial advisor, he decided that buying a whole-life policy was his best option.
+After consulting with one of our financial advisors, he decided that buying a straight-life policy was his best option.

 The straight-life premiums were affordable and allowed him to build cash values over time, eventually providing him with guaranteed retirement income.